 Future Prospects for the Use of BIM in Public Administration

 It is expected that the technology will continue to evolve to provide even more powerful tools, enabling construction projects to be planned and implemented even more efficiently.
-Overall, the use of BIM in public administration will help to make construction and infrastructure projects more efficient, transparent, and sustainable.
+Overall, the use of BIM in public administration will help make construction and infrastructure projects more efficient, transparent, and sustainable.